agungasb/SIMPLE-GROUND/memory-bank/progress.md

 - The Croissant Calculator's "Recipe Calculation Results" now explicitly label amounts in "resep".

 ## What's Left to Build
 - The Croissant Calculator's calculation logic for recipes and ingredient aggregation needs further development and testing, now accounting for baked and frozen quantities and specifically for final products.
+The calculation logic has been further refined to accurately handle "pcs" based ingredients in sub-recipes, directly translating "pcs" amounts to "resep" for sub-recipes.

 ## Current Status
 - The Croissant Calculator's input fields have been successfully filtered to only show final products, improving the user experience as per user's request.
 - The layout has been further simplified with a single header row for "Baked" and "Frozen" labels, and the CSS has been adjusted to match this new, cleaner layout.
 - The display units for product inputs ("pcs") and recipe calculations ("resep") have been clarified in the Croissant Calculator results.
+- The recipe calculation for sub-recipes measured in "pcs" has been corrected to directly translate to "resep", improving accuracy.
 - Documentation for `activeContext.md` and `progress.md` has been updated to reflect these changes.

 ## Known Issues